 The Road to Reckoning

 A novel that hits right to the heart of fans of Cold Mountain and True Grit.
-Set in 1837, this is the remarkably poignant story of 12-year-old orphan Thomas Walker and his treacherous journey home through the wide open lands of America.
+Set in 1837, this is the completely compelling story of 12-year-old orphan Thomas Walker and his treacherous journey home through the wide open lands of America.

 ‘I, to this day, hold to only one truth: if a man chooses to carry a gun he will get shot.